 I also might avoid using this boot on jungle hikes in humid, tropical environments, where moisture would be pretty much unavoidable.
 Under these conditions, I’d typically use a water shoe instead.

-What Didn’t I Like About The Salomon Quest 4D 3 GTX Hiking Boot?
+Things To Be Aware Of About The Salomon Quest 4D 3 GTX Hiking Boot

 As for what I didn’t like about the Salomon Quest 4D 3 GTX hiking boot, there were three key things that stood out.

 First, the boots were not waterproof.
 They may be “water resistant”, but in my experience, even that was extremely limited.

 The key issue was the mesh covering the top of the foot, which also made the boot breathable.
 However, that layer was also the weak point that allowed water intrusion.

 In fact, the insides of my boot were soaked even on hikes where I didn’t have to cross streams deep enough where the water went above the front of the boot.

 For example, on a hike back from Vettisfossen in Norway, I was caught in thunderstorm as I hastily returned to the trailhead.

 Unfortunately, the rain kept landing on the mesh and eventually caused enough water intrusion to really weigh down the boot as the water continued to accumulate inside the boot.